bombchus/z64-music-wiki/docs/basic/overview.md

 Channel-based instruments, commonly referred to as just simply "Instruments", are instruments that assign three different samples to three different note regions on the virtual MIDI piano.
 The low sample occupies the note region from note 0 (C0) to the note specified by the low-mid region split inside the audiobank, the mid or normal sample occupies the note region from the note specified by the low-mid region split to the note specified by the mid-high region split inside the audiobank, and the high sample occupies the note region from the note specified by the mid-high region split to note 127 (G10).
 Each sample is automatically pitch shifted with the starting pitch determined by the tuning float value.

 ### Key-Based Instruments
-Key-based instruments, commonly referred to as "Drums" and "Sound Effects", are instruments who have a single sample assigned to a single key on the virtual MIDI piano.
-Key-based instruments, despite what the name "key-based" may imply, are used in channels just like channel-based instruments are, however, the way their data is handled is the basis for their name.
+Key-based instruments, commonly referred to as "Drums" and "Sound Effects", are instruments which have a single sample assigned to a single key on the virtual MIDI piano.
+Key-based instruments, despite what the name "key-based" may imply, are used in channels just like channel-based instruments are.
+However, the way their data is handled is the basis for their name.
 Key-based instruments as previously stated assign a single sample, ADSR envelope, and pan value to a single piano key in the virtual MIDI piano from the note range 21 (A1) to 85 (C7); the way key-based instruments are tuned in *Ocarina of Time* and *Majora's Mask* is different as well.

 ### Synth Wave Instruments
 Also known as "chiptune" instruments, the synth wave instruments are a set of instruments available at all times no matter what audiobank is assigned to your sequence as they are special instruments with sample data assigned to very specific instrument slots (overwriting these slots with other instruments gives priorioty to audiobank instruments first, and synth waves second).
 There is a section about these instruments and how to access them available in the vanilla audiobank reference wiki page.